-Studies indicate that issues with the teeth can begin in pets as young as one year of age, and according to the American Veterinary Medical Association, the majority of pets will have some form of periodontal disease by three years of age.
-Regardless of the age or condition of your pet’s teeth and mouth, set an appointment to bring them to Clinton Animal Hospital for an oral examination today!
+Concerned about when to start caring for your pet’s oral hygiene?
+Research indicates that dental issues can manifest in pets as early as one year of age.
+According to the American Veterinary Medical Association, most pets show signs of periodontal disease by three years old.
+Regardless of your pet’s age or dental condition, schedule an appointment to bring them to Clinton Animal Hospital for a thorough oral examination today!

-Whether you have a puppy or kitten, or a senior dog or cat, it is never too early or too late to begin caring for their overall health through veterinary dentistry.
-Keep your precious pet feeling their best and healthy as long as possible by having your pet’s teeth examined by the compassionate professionals at Clinton Animal Hospital.
-Our clinic serves the veterinary dental needs of pets in the Clinton, Ethel, Zachary, and Slaughter areas, and we want to be there for the life of your furry family member as well.
+Whether you have a young puppy or kitten or a senior dog or cat, it’s never too early or too late to prioritize your pet’s overall health through veterinary dentistry.
+Ensure your pet stays in top shape and enjoys a healthy life by having their teeth examined by our compassionate professionals at Clinton Animal Hospital.
+Our clinic caters to the veterinary dental needs of pets in Clinton, Ethel, Zachary, Slaughter, and nearby areas.
+We’re committed to being there for your furry family members throughout their life journey.